polynote/polynote/docker/README.md

 > The `listen` directive tells Polynote to listen on all interfaces inside the Docker container.
 > While this is probably fine for trying it out, it's not fit for production settings.
 >
 > The `storage` directive specifies `/opt/notebooks` as the primary notebook location.
-It also tells Polynote to
-> mount the examples directory that is present in the Docker distribution as a secondary mount, allowing you to see the
+> This is the location that is visible in the file-explorer on the left in Polynote.
+> The Polynote installation comes with some example files, which we mount into `/opt/notebooks`,
-> examples and try them out!
+> allowing you to see the examples and try them out without having to make copies.
-> Note that changes to the examples might not be persisted onto the host if you follow the instructions below.
+> Note that changes to the examples will not be persisted onto the host if you follow the instructions given.
+> Only files in the `notebooks` folder visible in the sidebar will persist.

-Ok, now we are ready to run the Docker container!
+We are now ready to run the Docker container!
 Use the following command:

 ```
-docker run --rm -it -p 127.0.0.1:8192:8192 -p 127.0.0.1:4040-4050:4040-4050 -v `pwd`/config.yml:/opt/config/config.yml -v `pwd`/notebooks:/opt/polynote/notebooks/saved polynote/polynote:latest --config /opt/config/config.yml
+docker run --rm -it -p 127.0.0.1:8192:8192 -p 127.0.0.1:4040-4050:4040-4050 -v `pwd`/config.yml:/opt/config/config.yml -v `pwd`/notebooks:/opt/notebooks/ polynote/polynote:latest --config /opt/config/config.yml
 ```

 Let's go over what this command does.